MasonAmerica/HIRING-generalist-memallook/README.md

 # Submission

 You are to build a small program that can be run from the command line as described above.
+You may use any of the following languages:

+* C/C++
+* Golang
+* Rust

+If you have a different one you prefer, please contact your interviewer.

 ## DOs
 * Fork this repo to your own user space, make it private (now possible with free accounts